michael-codesjs/toprank/README.md

 # Agentic Brand Presence Pipeline

 This project is a sophisticated AI-powered pipeline designed to analyze a brand's presence on Amazon.
-It strictly follows the "Challenge" requirements, utilizing a modern agentic architecture to transform a domain input into actionable strategic insights without manual intervention.
+It utilizes a modern agentic architecture to transform a domain input into actionable strategic insights without manual intervention.

 ## 🚀 Architecture